zhitaoli/mesos/docs/quota.md

 <a name="rescindOffers"></a>
 ### Rescinding Outstanding Offers

-When setting a new quota, the master rescinds outstanding offers.
+When setting a new quota or updating an existing quota to increase allocation of some scalar resource(s), the master rescinds outstanding offers.
 This avoids situations where the quota request cannot be satisfied by the remaining unoffered resources, but there are enough resources tied up in outstanding offers to frameworks that have not accepted them yet.
 Hence, we rescind outstanding offers with the following rules:

-* Rescind at least as many resources as there are in the quota request.
+* Rescind at least as many resources as are required to satisfy the quota request.
 * If at least one offer is to be rescinded from an agent, all offers from this agent are rescinded.
 This is done in order to make the potential offer bigger, which increases the chances that a quota'ed framework will be able to use the